-Elegant yet relaxed, the Inn at Furnace Creek Dining Room is the place for a memorable dinner in Death Valley.
+Elegant yet relaxed, The Inn Dining Room is the place for a memorable dinner in Death Valley.
 The experienced wait staff will guide you through an extensive wine list and a diverse menu that comes as a surprise in such a remote, rugged location.
-Impeccably prepared, the Colorado lamb with a rosemary demi-glace is a true delicacy.
 Dinner served 5:30 p.m.-9 p.m.
 Information: 760-786-3385

 Listen to the Experts

 Park rangers lead both outdoor and indoor evening programs, including stargazing sessions held at Harmony Borax Works and presentations on national park history and Death Valley’s night-time world in the Furnace Creek Visitor Center auditorium.
 Information: 760-786-3200; nps.gov/deva/planyourvisit

 For information and reservations at Furnace Creek Resort, visit oasisatdeathvalley.com or call 800-236-7916.

 For travel experiences available from Xanterra Parks & Resorts and its affiliated properties, visit xanterra.com/stories/.